 The Secrets to Hanging Art At Home | Interior Design 101

-When it comes to hanging art, who are you?
-Are you a devil-may-care type, ultra meticulous or something in-between?
-This week, we’re here to help you find out with the five types of hangers.
-From the Anchor, to the Eccentric discover the delights of each type and how they can elevate any space.
+When it comes to hanging art at home, who are you?
+Are you the devil-may-care type, ultra meticulous or something in-between?
+We believe there are five types of hangers, from the Anchor, to the Eccentric.
+Read on to discover the delights of each type and how they can elevate any space.
 Which are you?

 Anything goes with the Eccentric.
 A combination of 2D and 3D elements, this is the style that fascinates - offering something new with every glance.
-It the art of hanging styles.
+It is hanging as an art form.

 Tip: Don’t confine yourself to one artist, object or aesthetic.
 From hanging plants to pop art, let your inner child rule.